 The AAMC Report on Residents is an online collection of data tables that includes current and historical data related to graduate medical education (GME).
 These tables provide information about characteristics of residency applicants and residents and about post-residency professional activities.
 This report will help residency applicants, residency program directors, and researchers understand the changing body of residents and fellows at a critical time in their medical training.
-The AAMC wishes to acknowledge the American Association of Colleges of Osteopathic Medicine (AACOM), American Medical Association (AMA), American Osteopathic Association, Educational Commission for Foreign Medical Graduates, National Board of Medical Examiners (NBME), and National Board of Osteopathic Medical Examiners (NBOME) for helping make these analyses possible.
+The AAMC wishes to acknowledge the Accreditation Council for Graduate Medical Education (ACGME), American Association of Colleges of Osteopathic Medicine (AACOM), American Medical Association (AMA), American Osteopathic Association (AOA), Educational Commission for Foreign Medical Graduates (ECFMG), National Board of Medical Examiners (NBME), and National Board of Osteopathic Medical Examiners (NBOME) for helping make these analyses possible.